and the treasure map

 * Pricing is in New Zealand Dollars and excludes delivery.

 The desire to create a story book has always lingered within me.
-In 2013 I started the marvelous journey with Jock.
+In 2013 I started the marvellous journey with Jock.
 It was an exciting and sometimes daunting project.
 But a journey that I am grateful for, as it was a big milestone for the artist within me.

 I wanted to tell a simple tale of adventure and friendship, set in the beautiful rolling New Zealand landscape.
 It was important to be me to strive to capture the essence of New Zealand and not conform to generalisation of storytelling.

 The Jock story was born while telling magical stories in the early morning hours to my son, trying to keep him quiet for just a little bit longer.
 It was this particular story that he wanted to hear over and over again.

 A few years later he modelled for me as Jock!